 Lag in the Shutter and Cycle Time

 Slower than the majority of other types of tiny digital cameras.
-The Canon PowerShot SD110 is slow compared to other small digital cameras, which is a common problem with these types of cameras.
-In terms of the full-autofocus shutter delay, it is clearly on the slower side of average, but it is fairly quick when the camera is prefocused by half-pressing and holding down the shutter button before the exposure occurs.
+The Canon PowerShot SD110 is slow compared to other small digital cameras, a common problem with these cameras.
+In terms of the full-autofocus shutter delay, it is clearly on the slower side of average.
+Still, it is pretty quick when the camera is prefocused by half-pressing and holding the shutter button before the exposure occurs.

-The cycle time isn’t too awful, clocking in at just under two seconds each shot for the first five shots in large/fine mode, and the continuous mode shooting speed is decent, clocking in at just over one frame per second for five frames.
+The cycle time isn’t too awful, clocking in at just under two seconds for each shot for the first five shots in large/fine mode, and the continuous mode shooting speed is decent, clocking in at just over one frame per second for five frames.
 In general, not the best option for sports, but also not an excruciatingly sluggish athlete.
-(Despite this, I would really like it if the shutter latency stats were improved.)
+(Despite this, I would like the shutter latency stats improved.)

-When considering its size, the battery life is rather respectable.
-I was unable to carry out my customary direct tests of the SD110’s power usage due to the fact that it has a specialized AC power connection.
-On a battery that had just been fully recharged, I put it through its paces by operating it in its mode that was the most taxing on the battery life (capture mode, with the LCD on), and I discovered that it lasted for 103 minutes.
+When considering its size, the battery life is somewhat respectable.
+I could not perform my standard direct tests of the SD110’s power usage because it has a specialized AC power connection.
+On a battery that had just been fully recharged, I put it through its paces by operating it in the mode that was the most taxing on the battery life (capture mode, with the LCD on), and I discovered that it lasted for 103 minutes.